RESTful API

 TelcoBridges HTTP RESTful Northbound Interface

-The is used to provision a Tmedia VoIP gateway or a Tdev development platform.
+The RESTful APIarrow-up-right is used to provision a Tmedia VoIP gateway or a Tdev development platform.
 The configuration of the device is seen as collections of resources than can be queried and modified through this interface.

 Supported RFCs